-Original research will be conducted in all areas of trust in media and technology, including a focus on such areas as the role of social media, relationship between cognitive and emotional influences, and the relationship between humans and technology.
-The Consortium will conduct original research and serve as an aggregator of research in this arena.
+Original research is conducted in all areas of trust in media and technology, including a focus on such areas as the role of social media, relationship between cognitive and emotional influences and the relationship between humans and technology.
+The Consortium conducts original research and serve as an aggregator of research in this arena.

-We intend to encourage and support a new generation of scholars and leaders, through infrastructure and pilot funding for research.
-These strategic initiatives will lay the foundation for an ecosystem of collaboration and mutual discovery that will benefit researchers whose work already touches on issues and circumstances related to trust.
+We intend to encourage and support a new generation of scholars and leaders through infrastructure and pilot funding for research.
+These strategic initiatives lay the foundation for an ecosystem of collaboration and mutual discovery that benefits researchers whose work already touches on issues and circumstances related to trust.
 Research funds will reward collaboration.

 We also intend to build a curriculum that will develop the next generation of scholars and professionals who are focused on trust, and will encourage undergraduate research as well as research at the master’s, doctoral and post-doctoral levels.
 New graduates might continue their work in either academia or industry, engendering a sensibility to matters of trust and trustworthiness that are essential to both business success and a healthy democracy.

 We will organize mini-symposia to focus on specific aspects of trust scholarship and its translation to societal application.
 Once a year, we will organize the Summit on Trust, a high-visibility event that will serve as a forum for the exchange of ideas and solutions among the Consortium members and broader academic, industry and community stakeholders.

 Here are just a few examples of the more than 100 research projects related to trust that have been conducted at the University of Florida over the last six years.
 Each of these researchers are enthusiastic participants in the Consortium concept and their work is representative of other investigations under way at UF:

 Kevin Butler, Ph.D., Computer & Information Science & Engineering